Bounding Optimality Gap in Stochastic Optimization via Bagging: Statistical Efficiency and Stability: Numerical Experiments

 where $\xi$ follows $N(\mu,\Sigma)$ with mean $\mu=(-1,-7/9,-5/9,\ldots,7/9,1)^T\in \R^{10}$ and covariance $\Sigma$ randomly generated, $b=(-1,2)^T$ and

-It is straightforward to see that picking the items with negative expected losses, i.e., $\#1$ through $\#5$, gives the minimum total loss, and hence the unique optimal solution is $x^*=(1,1,1,1,1,0,0,0,0,0)^T$ with a total loss $-2.78$.
-Because of the integrality requirement the single-replication procedure is not theoretically justified and can exhibit incorrect coverage.
-When implementing the methods we solve the SAA problems by a direct enumeration (feasible thanks to the relatively low dimensionality).
+It is straightforward to see that picking the items with negative expected losses, i.e., $\#1$ through $\#5$, gives the minimum total loss, hence the unique optimal solution is $x^*=(1,1,1,1\allowbreak,1,0,0,0,0,0)^T$.
+We solve the SAA by a direct enumeration (feasible thanks to the relatively low dimensionality).